Saubhagya3/Fullstack-App-1/README.md

 # Fullstack Application

-- This is the description of the solution, the tools used and decisions made for the project.
+- This is a simple fullstack application that connects to a database to display data and perform CRUD (specifically create and update) operations.
+This is the description of the solution, the tools used and decisions made for the project.

 ## View Application